prayogadhi/tiktok-api-client/README.md

 # tiktok-api-client
-Unofficial TikTok Shop API Client build in PHP
+TikTok Shop API Client created use PHP

 ### How To Install